-Autumn term 2023 An introduction to Drama GCSE to re-cap on all the techniques and skills used in KS3.
+Autumn term 2025 An introduction to Drama GCSE to re-cap on all the techniques and skills used in KS3.
 You will also be learning about important practitioners and the various techniques used in theatre.
 You will be introduced to your set text and will analyse and evaluate a streamed live performance.
-Lent term 2024 You will start your preparatory research for your devised piece; this will include research on style, practitioner and genre.
+Spring term 2026 You will start your preparatory research for your devised piece; this will include research on style, practitioner and genre.
 You will create a performance adapting a text, rehearse the piece, make technical and design choices, develop your own acting skills and work cooperatively with others.
 You will log their process.
 You will explore their set text in detail, both practically and in theory.

-Summer term 2024 You will start to devise their first formally assessed piece, responding to creative stimuli, researching relevant themes and topics, improvising sections of script and developing the content and concepts of their devised Performance.
-You will write an assessment of the devised piece in exam conditions.
+Summer term 2026 You will start to devise their first formally assessed piece, responding to creative stimuli, researching relevant themes and topics, improvising sections of script and developing the content and concepts of their devised Performance.
+You will work on your portfolio of supporting evidence.